mjastrzebiowski/OpenGL-project/README.md

 **Warning** It make take some time to notice the change of daylight.

+### Close application
+To close the application click ESC.

 ## Cameras
 In the project I inluded four types of cameras (number in the list is also the key which corresponds to the camera).
 1. Default camera is "free" which means using the mouse and arrows its position can be changed.